ubikingenierie/ulp-observability-plugin/contributer-jumpstart.md

 ```
 You should change the '-Xms3g -Xmx3g' parameters to something you want.
 Here it means we allocate 3g of memory to Jmeter, but feel free to lower or upper it by the value you want.
 I just needed to increase it to run a test that's why it is here.
 The 'address=127.0.0.1:7999' part is here to give a port on which we can listen to debug JMeter.
 You can change the port freely to what you prefer.
-- In the same bin folder, create a file named 'observabilityPluginSetup'.
+- In the same bin folder, create a second file named 'observabilityPluginSetup'.
 Fill it with :
 ```bash
 #! /bin/sh